-AMHERST, Mass. - The 78th Commencement of the Stockbridge School of Agriculture at the University of Massachusetts was held May 20 in Bowker Auditorium on campus.
-Associate degrees were conferred on 107 students in the six majors of arboriculture and park management; equine industries; fruit and vegetable crops; horticulture; landscape contracting; and turfgrass management.
+AMHERST, Mass. - The 79th Commencement of the Stockbridge School of Agriculture at the UMass was held May 26 in Bowker Auditorium on campus.
+Associate degrees were conferred on 115 students in six majors: arboriculture and park management; equine studies; fruit and vegetable crops; horticulture; landscape contracting; and turfgrass management.

 AMHERST, Mass. - Jeff Taylor, chief executive officer of Monster.com, will speak at the undergraduate Commencement of the University of Massachusetts, Sun., May 27 at 10 a.m. in Warren P. McGuirk Alumni Stadium.
 Taylor will receive a bachelor’s degree from University Without Walls during the ceremonies.
 Keynote speaker at the event is Emmy Award-winning actor Kelsey Grammer.
 Finance major Karen Borsetti, of Beverly, is student speaker.

 AMHERST, Mass. - Thursday, April 26, marks the ninth annual "Take Our Daughters to Work Day" at UMass, when girls between the ages of 9 and 15 can visit offices, laboratories, and other campus locations to learn first-hand what women contribute to the University workplace, and what they can learn.
 The event is free and open to the children, grandchildren, and other relatives of the campus community.